 The District follows these procedures in establishing the budgetary data reflected in the financial statements:

-- a.
+a.
 The Superintendent submits to the School Board a proposed operating budget for the fiscal year commencing on July 1.
-The operating budget includes proposed expenditures and the means for financing them. - b.
-Public hearings are conducted to obtain taxpayer comments.
+The operating budget includes proposed expenditures and the means for financing them.

 5. Budgets and Budgetary Accounting - continued